wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests         October 2014

+      than it would normally do, due to how caching is handled for queries containing the edns-client-subnet option.

+   Even without malicious intent, Centralized Resolvers providing answers to clients in multiple networks will need to cache different replies for different networks, putting more memory pressure on the cache.

+   To mitigate those problems:

+   o  Recursive Resolvers implementing edns-client-subnet should only
+      enable it in deployments where it is expected to bring clear advantages to the end users.
+For example, when expecting clients from a variety of networks or from a wide geographical area.
+Due to the high cache pressure introduced by edns-client-subnet, the feature SHOULD be disabled in all default configurations.

-   o  Recursive Resolvers should limit the number of networks and
+   o  Recursive Resolvers SHOULD limit the number of networks and
       answers they keep in the cache for a given query.

-   o  Recursive Resolvers should limit the number of total different
+   o  Recursive Resolvers SHOULD limit the number of total different
       networks that they keep in cache.

    o  Recursive Resolvers should never send edns-client-subnet options
       with a SCOPE NETMASK that is longer than they are willing to cache.
-Similarly, if using a SCOPE NETMASK of 0, the request should not set a SOURCE NETMASK of more bits than they are willing to cache.
+Similarly, if using the backwards-compatible SCOPE NETMASK of 0, the request should not set a SOURCE NETMASK of more bits than they are willing to cache.

    o  Recursive Resolvers should implement algorithms to improve the
       cache hit rate, given the size constraints indicated above.
-      Recursive Resolvers may, for example, decide to discard more specific cache entries first.
+      Recursive Resolvers MAY, for example, decide to discard more specific cache entries first.

    o  Authoritative Nameservers and Recursive Resolvers should discard
-      known to be wrong or known to be forged edns-client-subnet options.
-They must at least ignore unroutable addresses, such as some of the address blocks defined in [RFC6890] and [RFC4193], and should ignore and never forward edns-client-subnet options specifying networks or addresses that are known not to be served by those servers when feasible.
+      edns-client-subnet options that are either obviously forged or otherwise known to be wrong.
+They SHOULD at least treat unroutable addresses, such as some of the address blocks defined in [RFC6890], as equivalent to the Recursive Resolver's own identity.
+They SHOULD ignore and never forward edns-client-subnet options specifying other routable addresses that are known not to be served by the query source.

    o  Authoritative Nameservers consider the edns-client-subnet option
       just as a hint to provide better results.
 They can decide to ignore the content of the edns-client-subnet option based on black or white lists, rate limiting mechanisms, or any other logic implemented in the software.

+Contavalli, et al.       Expires April 30, 2015                [Page 15]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

 11. Sending the Option